Alluxio/alluxio/docs/Configuration-Settings.md

 <tr>
   <td>tachyon.user.file.master.client.threads</td>
   <td>10</td>
-  <td>How many threads to use for file system master client to talk to block master.</td>
+  <td>The number of threads used by a file master client to talk to the file master.</td>
 </tr>
 <tr>
   <td>tachyon.user.file.waitcompleted.poll.ms</td>